-All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
+8.1 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
 It must be appreciated, however, that the investigation process may reveal the source of the information, and that a statement may be required as part of the evidence and/or you may need to come forward as a witness at the appropriate time.
+We will keep your identity confidential, if that is what you want, unless required to disclose it by law (for example, by the Police or if it is required to be disclosed for the purposes of subsequent disciplinary action).